Aider-AI/aider/aider/website/_posts/2024-08-14-code-in-json.md

 the superiority of returning code as plain text compared to JSON-wrapped function calls.
 Those results were obtained
-over a year ago, against far less capable models.
+over a year ago, against models far less capable than those available today.
-OpenAI's newly announced support for "strict" JSON seemed like a good reason to investigate whether the newest models are still handicapped by JSON-wrapping code.
+OpenAI's newly announced support for "strict" JSON seemed like a good reason to investigate whether the newest models are still handicapped when JSON-wrapping code.

 The results presented here were based on the
 [aider "code editing" benchmark](/2023/07/02/benchmarks.html#the-benchmark) of 133 practice exercises from the Exercism python repository.
 Models were
-restricted to a single attempt, without a second try to fix errors as is normal in the aider benchmark.
+restricted to a single attempt to solve each task, without a second try to fix errors as is normal in the aider benchmark.

 The performance of each model was compared across different strategies for returning code: